Smiling Hill Farm Dairy (Maine) glass milk bottle by StanPac: Painted with green and black Lead paint (33,600 ppm Lead, 90 is unsafe)

 On the green paint of the grass part of the design:

-On the clear glass areas:
+On the clear glass areas

-The trace Lead and Cadmium found in this reading are likely from microscopic bits of paint pigment that are on the glass (and the concern is that this contamination can be both inside and outside of the bottle given the high pressure industrial washing and sterilizing process required for the normal (as intended) reuse of the bottles.)
+The trace Lead and Cadmium found in this reading are likely from microscopic bits of paint pigment that are on the glass (and the concern is that this contamination can be both inside and outside of the bottle given the high pressure industrial washing and sterilizing process required for the normal, as intended, reuse of the bottles).

 This is NOT illegal.

 Newly manufactured items intended for use by children today are considered illegal (and unsafe) if the paint or coating is 90 ppm Lead (or higher).
 Through some sort of crazy regulatory loophole, reusable glass milk bottles are not considered to be “items intended for use by children” and therefore are not regulated for total Lead content in the paint.
 While this is not illegal it does not mean that it is okay, nor that we have to put up with it.
-Together (as consumers, especially as consumers of organic natural products) WE NEED TO DO SOMETHING about this.
+Together (as consumers, especially as consumers of organic natural products), WE NEED TO DO SOMETHING about this.
 Let’s make a big noise.
-I am going to start by e-mailing this post to both StanPac and to the Strafford Creamery.
+I am going to start by e-mailing this article to both StanPac and to the Strafford Creamery.
 LEAD PAINT does not belong on our milk bottles, especially not the reusable bottles for our locally farmed milk!
-We are trying to make safer, healthier choices for our families for Pete’s sake!
+We are trying to make safer, healthier choices for our families for pete’s sake!

-Readers, please help me contact the manufacturer
+Readers, please help me contact the manufacturer.

-This is the third confirmed StanPac bottle I have posted about (the fourth I have tested and found to have Lead paint.)
-Click here to see all of the StanPac Lead-painted glass bottles here on the blog.
+This is the third confirmed StanPac bottle I have published about (the fourth I have tested and found to have Lead paint.)
+Click here to see all of the StanPac Lead-painted glass bottles here on the site.
 Please contact StanPac with an email (using their contact form) and ask them to STOP using Lead painted markings on their milk bottles.
 Thank you!
 Here is the link to their website: https://www.stanpacnet.com

 What can these companies do about this problem?